cpp-johnny/competitive/codeforces/edu/binarySearch/0thinkingProcess.md

     m = (l + r) /2 (middle)

 we return l+1 because remmeber we are using l = -1 index for neg infinity.

+## C Closest to the Right

+    n = length of the array
+    k =  the number of queries

+    l = left
+    r = right
+    m = (l + r) /2 (middle)

+we return r+1 because remmeber we are using r = n for pos infinity.

+## D. Fast search

+first, we sort the array accendingly. then we use binary sort to find pos of l and r which is given. so in this case, we have 2 'x's equivalenet. then we minus off their index to find total number of numbers.